Michael Stephen Myers

 In saving the young girl the veteran has redeemed himself and is transported into a bright light.

-IF YOU ARE INTERESTED IN SPONSORING THIS TIMELY AND HEALING STORY, send an email to
+IF YOU ARE INTERESTED IN SPONSORING THIS TIMELY AND HEALING STORY, or for more information please send an inquiry to

 Michael Ltmsm@yahoo.com